 While we work on the technological solution to auto-magically expand your products to be available on more marketplaces, you’d better listen to what the CEO’s and leaders of these platforms share; their stats and insights, for the near future.

-5 Marketplaces That Every eBay Seller Should Expand to Right Now
+5 eBay Alternative Marketplaces Every Seller Should Expand to Right Now

 For western online businesses, eBay and Amazon are the go-to platforms.
 We assume that selling on these two marketplaces covers most of the demand sources for our products.

-But then came China and Alibaba and in one day (November 11th 2016) they generated a revenue equal to what eBay generates in a whole quarter – $17.8 billion.
+But then came China and Alibaba and in one day (November 11th 2017) they generated a revenue equal to what eBay generates in 4 months – $25 billion.

 By 2020, Chinese eCommerce is expected to grow to 891 million shoppers, to give you a perspective of just how big is this number, the US market is expected to grow to 270 million shoppers.